Doylestown Township passed Ordinance No. 299 in 2001

 An unkept septic system can lower your property’s value and could potentially cost you in legal liabilities.

 Contaminated wastewater poses a threat to our local environment.
 Malfunctioning septic systems can disperse bacteria and toxins to our natural waterways, which in turn can spread into our towns wildlife, endangering native plants and species.

 Protect you and your neighbors health.

 Wastewater can contain disease causing bacteria and toxic chemicals.
 If maintained properly, a septic system will filter and remove most of these dangerous substances.
 Otherwise, it can leak causing groundwater contamination, spreading disease to yourself and your neighbors in various ways.

 What You Need To Know

-Starting on April 30, 2021, there will no longer be geographically based cycles.
+There will no longer be geographically based cycles.
 The program will be administered by mail notice on a basis of permit status.

 So, you no longer have to keep track of what cycle you’re in or when you need inspection.
 Just keep your eye out for a notification card from the township in your mail.
-(As seen on the right)

 When your current On-Lot-Disposal Inspection Permit expires, this reminder will notify you that your septic system is due for inspection by the end of the year.